JDBetteridge/logviewtools/README.md

 # PETSc -logview plot and profile

-Tools fore examining the profile of PETSc applications.
+Tools for examining the profile of PETSc applications.
 This used the output of the PETSc application run with `-logview` to generate plots.

 Internally the logview is converted to a Pandas dataframe.